 The Global Road Safety Challenge

-These collisions are the leading cause of death for children and young adults aged 5–29 years, and the projected figure of up to 500 million road traffic deaths and injuries occurring worldwide between 2020 and 2030, constitutes a preventable epidemic and crisis that to avoid, will require more significant political commitment, leadership and greater action at all levels in the next decade.
+Traffic injury is the leading cause of death for children and young adults aged 5–29 years, and the projected figure of up to 500 million road traffic deaths and injuries occurring worldwide between 2020 and 2030, constitutes a preventable epidemic and crisis that to avoid, will require more significant political commitment, leadership and greater action at all levels in the next decade.

 The global character of the road safety challenge calls for international cooperation and partnerships across many sectors of society.
 Meeting this challenge is the responsibility of system designers and road users to move towards a world free from road traffic fatalities and serious injuries.
 Addressing road safety demands multi-stakeholder collaboration among the public and private sectors, academia, professional organizations, nongovernmental organizations and the media.